-17 ter.
-Starting in 2020, CPCs shall limit their number of support/supply vessels, to a maximum of 1 support/supply vessels for a minimum of 5 authorised purse seiners operating in the context of FADs related fisheries.

-17 quater.
-For the purposes of this measure, a supply vessel is defined as any vessel that carries out activities in support of purse seine vessels that increases the efficiency of their operations including, but not limited to deploying, servicing and retrieving FADs.

-17 quinquies.
-Starting in 2020 CPCs shall ensure that all supply vessels have 100% coverage under the Regional Observer Program.
+- 17 ter.
+Starting in 2020, CPCs shall limit their number of support/supply vessels, to a maximum of 1 support/supply vessels for a minimum of 5 authorised purse seiners operating in the context of FADs related fisheries1. - 17 quater.
+For the purposes of this measure, a supply vessel is defined as any vessel that carries out activities in support of purse seine vessels that increases the efficiency of their operations including, but not limited to deploying, servicing and retrieving FADs. - 17 quinquies.
+Starting in 2020 CPCs shall ensure that all supply vessels have [100%] observer coverage.